 Cake Smash Photography is the ultimate fun and creative way to capture the milestone of your little one turning one.

-A cake smash experiece is completely customisable and pre-designed to create the perfect style to suit your home and your personalities.
-We will pre-plan with you all the details; including the cake flavor, the theme, colour scheme, look and feel of your backdrop and decorations.
-We also help you decide what your child will be wearing.
+A cake smash experience is completely customisable and predesigned to create the perfect style to suit your home and your personalities.
+The first step to ensure an amazing experience is a pre-shoot consultation.
+This is where we pre-plan all the details; including the cake flavor, the theme, colour scheme, look and feel of your backdrop and decorations.
+We also help you decide what your child will be wearing

 Being mindful of your child’s nap time is essential in ensuring a successful shoot.
 If you child is well rested and ready to play, they will be more likely to be interested in a fun new cake smash experience.